 The Hemp Cooperative raw hemp tee.
 U can click the above image to visit their site.

-Despite this favorable test, we cannot neglect the harmful effects that the chemicals--mentioned above--used in the Viscose process are known to have on the people and environment that produces them.
-For that reason, we're going to move forward with the design of our Hemp Basic Undie Tee using a jersey fabric that is weaved from Hemp and Organic Cotton in its traditional form from HempTraders.com.
+Despite this favorable test, we cannot neglect the possible harmful effects that the chemicals--mentioned above--used in the Viscose process are known to have on the people and environment that produces them.
+Additionally, natural fibers feel, smell, and look natural, which is something we prefer when ethically available.
+For all those reasons, we're going to move forward with the design of our inaugural Hemp Basic Tee Shirt using a jersey fabric that is weaved from Hemp and Organic Cotton in its natural & raw form.

 UPDATE: Since mid 2016, we completed the Hemp Undie Tee that we had been working on for a while to get the fit right for both genders.
 It's designed to be classic, yet with touches of modern.
 The neck is U-neck; the fabric is sturdy yet lightweight / airy; the shirt in color natural is un-dyed whereas the black color shirts are dyed in Los Angeles w/ a low impact dye that doesn't use harsh chemicals to bind the colors like normal synthetic dyes.
 You can purchase them in the box above and be sure to size down one size for the ladies.